ParkKyuIl/ParkKyuIl/README.md

-👋 Hey, Good to have you here, I am Kyuil Park
+👋 Hey, glad to have you here, I am Kyuil Park
 #
 👀 I build Node.js back-end server on top of Amazon infrastructure and solidity smart contract (ETH, Layer 2)